airdcpp-web/airdcpp-create-extension/README.md

 ### Preparation

-It's required to have [node.js](https://nodejs.org) installed.
-Having the latest LTS version installed for development use is highly recommended.
+It's required to have [node.js](https://nodejs.org) installed (using the latest LTS version is highly recommended).
 Note that when using Linux, the version offered by package manager may be somewhat outdated.

 This starter project will automatically transpile your code with [babel](https://babeljs.io) to make many of the latest language features run with older version of node.js.